tobydriscoll/markdown-cv/index.md

 [55] K. L. Maki, W. D. Henshaw, A. McManus, R. J. Braun, D. M. Chapp, and T. A. Driscoll, “A model for tear film dynamics during a realistic blink,” J. Modeling Ophthalmology, vol. 3, pp. 21–27.

-[54] K. W. Aiton and T. A. Driscoll, “An Adaptive Partition of Unity Method for Multivariate Chebyshev Polynomial Approximations,” SIAM J. Sci.
+[54] K. W. Aiton and T. A. Driscoll, “An adaptive partition of unity method for multivariate Chebyshev polynomial approximations,” SIAM J. Sci.
 Comput., vol. 41, no. 5, pp. A3230–A3245.

 `2018`
  [53] T. A. Driscoll, R. J. Braun, and J. K. Brosch.
 Simulation of parabolic flow on an eye-shaped domain with moving boundary. *J. Eng.
 Math.* 111 (1): 111–126.